ConvertKit Review: 7 Big Reasons I Made the Switch

 Rule 4.
 Tag is added, subscribe to a sequence

 A sequence in ConvertKit is a series of emails that get sent automatically.
 This is when automation gets really fun.
-Using our earlier Kindle book writing example, let’s say I write a series of three emails that sell my Kindle Your Passion online course.
+Using our earlier Kindle book writing example, let’s say I write a series of three emails to sell one of my courses.

 I can set up a rule that says when the “Interest: Kindle Book Writing” tag gets added, also add them to my sequence about Kindle Your Passion.
 Are you beginning to see the power if this?